jasonfzf00/income_classify_CISC5790/README.md

 ## Data

-All data files are stored in 'Handling Missing Values' folder.
-For preprocessed file refer to those in 'Raw data'.
+All data files are stored in `Handling Missing Values` folder.
+For preprocessed file refer to those in `Raw data`.
 Otherwise what you will see is encoded data with number representing different catagories.

 ## Code